timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_Screens_RequestScreenDetails.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Screens.cs#L184" title="View the source code">View Source</a>

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.threading.tasks.task-1" target="_blank" rel="noopener noreferrer">Task</a>(<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>)
 True, if detailed screen information was provided.
+False, if denied by the platform or user.

+##
-False, if denied by the platform or user.This method is async and might show a dialog to the user asking for a permission.
+This method is async and might show a dialog to the user asking for a permission.

 ## See Also